Romeo!

-Romeo! is a sitcom that aired on Nickelodeon from 2003 to 2006, totaling 53 episodes.
+Romeo! is a teen sitcom that aired on Nickelodeon from September 13, 2003, to July 23, 2006, totaling 53 episodes in three seasons.
 The filming was done in Vancouver, British Columbia, while the show takes place in Seattle, Washington.
-The show stars Romeo as a fictionalized version of himself, known as "Ro".
+The show stars Louisiana-based rapper Romeo as a fictionalized version of himself, known as "Ro".

-Reruns occasionally aired on Nickelodeon, BET, MTV2 and The N until December 26, 2008.
+Reruns aired on Nickelodeon until October 4, 2007, and on BET, MTV2 and The N until December 26, 2008.

 Premise

-Romeo Miller raps in a band called Pieces of The Puzzle along with three of his siblings.
+Romeo Miller raps in a band called "Pieces of The Puzzle" along with three of his siblings.
 His father, who is a record producer, provides guidance, along with Romeo's stepmother and nanny.